The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models

-In Table \ref{tab:hyperparams-DownstreamPruning} we describe in detail our pruning recipes and hyper-parameters for all downstream results presented in Tables \ref{tab:10_30_gradual} and \ref{tab:downstream-block}.
-For easier comprehension, we also visualize learning rate schedules in Figures \ref{fig:lr_10ep} and \ref{fig:lr_30ep}, and sparsity schedules in Figures \ref{fig:spars90_ep10} and \ref{fig:spars90_ep30}.
-We prepare our 3- and 6-layer models for downstream pruning runs in two stages: layer dropping and retraining phase.
-We drop layers from our pre-trained \textit{TeacherMLM} model (more details on it in Appendix \ref{app:hyperparams-UpstreamPruning}).
-After dropping, we retrain the remaining layers (following insights from \cite{Turc2019WellReadSL}) in the same setup used to prepare the \textit{TeacherMLM} model, with addition of the distillation loss from it.
-KD hyper-parameters are the same as the ones we used in our upstream pruning runs, i.e. (hardness, temperature) = ($0.5$, $2.0$).
+\textbf{3-, 6-layer models.} We prepare our 3 and 6 layer models for downstream runs in two stages: layer dropping and retraining phase.
+We drop layers from our upstream teacher model (more details on it in Appendix \ref{app:hyperparams-UpstreamPruning}).
+After dropping, we retrain the remaining layers, following insights from \cite{Turc2019WellReadSL}, in the same setup used to prepare the upstream teacher with addition of the KD from it.

-\subsubsection{Upstream pruning}
+\subsection{Upstream pruning}

-Motivated by outstanding improvements in results when pruning and finetuning models with knowledge distillation from a dense teacher, we apply the same recipe at the upstream task as well.
-We prepare a teacher for upstream pruning by following insights from \cite{Liu2019RoBERTaAR}.
-More concretely we start with the \textit{bert-base-uncased} model, adopt pre-training on two datasets (BookCorpus \& English Wikipedia) with focus on the masked language modeling task (MLM) for 10-epochs with batch size 256 and learning rate linearly decaying to zero from the initial value of 1e-4.
-We refer to this teacher as \textit{TeacherMLM}.
-In Table \ref{tab:hyperparams-UpstreamPruning} we describe in detail our upstream pruning recipe.
-As can be seen, our pruning recipe is just a downscaled version of our 30-epoch downstream-pruning recipe to 3-epochs.
-An important update in our downstream recipe is a decrease of the knowledge distillation hardness from $1.0$ to $0.5$.
-In our initial experiments we have noticed that pruning and finetuning at upstream only with distillation loss (i.e. hardness $1.0$) doesn't perform well.
-We conjecture that in contrast to small scale downstream datasets, pruning and finetuning at large upstream datasets over a short span of 3-epochs might be a very difficult task.
+\textbf{Teacher preparation.} We prepare a teacher for upstream pruning by following some insights from \cite{Liu2019RoBERTaAR}.
+More concretely we start with the \textit{bert-base-uncased}\footnote{https://huggingface.co/bert-base-uncased} model, adopt pre-training on two datasets (BookCorpus\footnote{https://huggingface.co/datasets/bookcorpus} \& English Wikipedia\footnote{https://huggingface.co/datasets/wikipedia}) with focus on the masked language modeling task (MLM) for 10-epochs with batch size 256 and learning rate linearly decaying to zero from the initial value of 1e-4.

+\textbf{Pruning setup.} In Table \ref{tab:hyperparams-UpstreamPruning} we describe in detail our upstream pruning recipe.
+As can be noticed, our upstream pruning recipe is just a downscaled version of our 30-epoch downstream-pruning recipe to 3-epochs.

-\subsubsection{Downstream quantization}
+\subsection{Downstream quantization}